n3tw0rth/n3tw0rth/README.md

 #### Hey,

 I'm interested in low-level programming and exploring the internals of software systems.
-I work as a Software Engineer on Backends and Cloud environments, and in my free time, I enjoy:
+I work as a Software Engineer on Backends and Cloud environments, and in my free time, I enjoy,

 - 🛠️ Building terminal tools.
 - 📚 Learning new things.